-Once all riders will be lined up in the correct order, the starter will show a "2" board (turn your engines on) and check all riders.
-At this point any rider have the chance (by raising the hand) to call a 2 minutes countdown if they need.
+When instructed by the starter, all riders will line up with their AB in the correct order.
+The starter will show a "2" board (turn your engines on) and check all riders.
+At this point, riders on the starting grid have the chance (by raising the hand) to call a 2 minutes countdown if they need.
 If no rider calls the 2 minutes Countdown the starter will show a "1" board (ready to go) and will start the race from 0 to 5 seconds.